gftf2011/arch-unit-js/business/projectFiles_inFile_shouldNot_haveCycles_check.md

-# Project Files with File Should NOT Have Cycles
+# Project Files in File Should NOT Have Cycles

 ## Business Rule Description